Setsuko Thurlow

 Setsuko Thurlow (サーロー 節子, Sārō Setsuko), born Setsuko Nakamura (中村 節子, Nakamura Setsuko), is a Japanese–Canadian nuclear disarmament campaigner and Hibakusha who survived the atomic bombing of Hiroshima on 6 August 1945.
-She is mostly known throughout the world for being a leading figure of the International Campaign to Abolish Nuclear weapons (ICAN) and to have given the acceptance speech for its reception of the 2017 Nobel peace prize.
+She is mostly known throughout the world for being a leading figure of the International Campaign to Abolish Nuclear weapons (ICAN) and to have given the acceptance speech for its reception of the 2017 Nobel Peace Prize.

-Earlier life
+Early life

-Setsuko Thurlow was born in Hiroshima Kojin-machi (today suburb of Minami) in 1932 and is the youngest of 7 children.
+Setsuko Thurlow was born in Hiroshima Kojin-machi (today suburb of Minami) in 1932, the youngest of seven children.
 She comes from a comfortable background.
-Her brothers and sisters being older and therefore having left the family home, she was the last one to live with her parents.
+As the youngest, Setsuko's siblings were older and all left the family home, leaving her to live with her parents alone.

-In 1944, she entered in the girls only Hiroshima Jogakuin high school.
-Three weeks before the bomb, she was selected to participate in a student state program to decode American military communications as an assistant.
+In 1944, she entered in the girls-only Hiroshima Jogakuin high school.
+Three weeks before the bomb, Setsuko was selected to participate in a student state program to decode American military communications as an assistant.

 Experience of the nuclear atomic bomb

-On Monday August 6, 1945, she was working as a member of the student mobilisation program in the army headquarters (Higashi suburb today), located approximately 1.8 kilometres or 1.1 miles away from the hypocentre of the explosion.
-It was her first day in that mission.
+On Monday August 6, 1945, she was working as a member of the student mobilisation program in the Japanese Army headquarters (Higashi suburb today), located approximately 1.8 kilometres or 1.1 miles away from the hypocentre of the explosion.
+It was her first day.